-Before proceeding, it would be best if you read these two articles to get a better understanding of inverse futures contracts:
+Before proceeding, it would be best if you read these articles to get a better understanding of inverse futures contracts:

 - What are futures contracts?

 Trading on the spot means trading a non-derivative pair like BTC/USD on a regular exchange (Bitstamp, Coinbase, et cetera).
 You exchange your dollars or euros or another fiat for bitcoins directly, and it gets credited to your account immediately once the trade is executed, no need to wait for the settlement date like with a futures contracts.

 There are some differences between trading on the spot and trading an inverse futures contracts, to better understand it let’s take a look at the following examples (we will neglect the fees and use of leverage for the simplicity of understanding the concept).

 Long spot and long futures

 Suppose you buy one BTC at the price of $7,500, and the price goes to $10,000, and you sell.
 You gained $2,500 profit ($2,500 worth of BTC at $10,000 is 0.25 BTC).